-You climb upon a remnant of your boat, a section of the deck that forms a makeshift raft.
+You climb upon a remnant of your boat: a section of the deck that forms a basic raft.
 The storm clears, but you are left floating helplessly on a square of wood.

 You are at the mercy of the sea.
 Where are you floating?
 Will the tides bring you to land?
 Is there anyone else out there?

 For a day, you feel powerless and terrified.
 Then, as the sun is setting, you spot a paddle floating in the sea near you.
 You grab it, and begin to row your raft toward where you think land might be.